opendatasoft/elasticsearch-aggregation-geoclustering/README.md

 ## Development environment setup
 ### Build

-Requires Java 14 or 15.
+Requires Java 15, 16 or 17.
-Requires Gradle 6.6.1 (but you should use the packaged gradlew included in this repo anyway).
+Requires Gradle 7.4 (but you should use the packaged gradlew included in this repo).

 ### Development Environment Setup